smshagor-dev/Federated-Learning-on-Non-IID-Data-Differential-Privacy/README.md

 - FedAvg, FedProx, and SCAFFOLD in the active simulator.
 - Poisson or fixed-without-replacement client sampling.
 - Central client-level differential privacy for the trusted-server path.
-- CSV, plots, distribution artifacts, and markdown summaries.
+- CSV, plots, distribution artifacts, and Markdown summaries.

 ## Objectives

 - Study convergence under label-skewed and shard-based non-IID partitions.
 - Compare FedAvg, FedProx, and SCAFFOLD in the active desktop runtime.
 - Measure client disagreement through drift and weight-variance diagnostics.